Mythri532/docker/Readme1.md

     5. sudo docker run hello-world

-Docker commands:
+**Docker commands:**

 1.To start docker
   systemctl start docker

-2.To pull image from repository

-  docker pull centos

-  docker pull ubuntu
+2.To pull image from repository docker pull centos docker pull ubuntu

 3.To show all images
   docker images

-4. creates the container named mycontainer from centos image

-  docker create --name mycontainer centos

-  creates the container named mycontainer from centos image
+4.Creates the container named mycontainer from centos image docker create --name mycontainer centos creates the container named mycontainer from centos image

 5.To delete docker container
   docker rm <containername>

 6.To remove image
   docker rmi <imagename>

 7.To run a container

-  docker run [OPTIONS] IMAGE [COMMAND] [ARG...]

-  docker run <image-name>
+  docker run [OPTIONS] IMAGE [COMMAND] [ARG...] docker run <image-name>

-  note: if you use an image that is not in your local else it pull the image from  docker registry.

-  docker create --name mycontainer <imagename>

-  docker create --name mycontainer <imageid>
+  note: if you use an image that is not in your local else it pull the image from  docker registry. docker create --name mycontainer <imagename> docker create --name mycontainer <imageid>

 8. To run a container in attached mode(foreground) and in detached mode (background)